stockphrase/no-silo/content/courses/writing-3/wr3-syllabus-w22.md

 - <i class="fa fa-calendar-alt"></i>  Review [Fall Reflection and Review](/courses/writing-2/quarterly-review/) responses to prepare for the winter conference.
 - <i class="fas fa-check-square"></i> Sign up for your winter conference [using the schedule](https://docs.google.com/spreadsheets/d/19dKXXnRrVKbfXOfNDx7VwcIe5LN-QSyPgfxCuGuNsHo/edit?usp=sharing).

+---

+{{< hint note >}}
+#### <span style="color: var(--in-class)"><i class="fas fa-calendar-day"></i></span> Friday, 1.7
+{{< /hint >}}

+<span style="color: var(--lime-green)"><i class="fas fa-circle"></i></span> `Lectures & Workshops`

+- <i class="far fa-file"></i>  [`Introduction to Academic Research`](/courses/workshops/academic-research-intro) | A brief introduction to the processes involved in a research project.
+The lectures and workshops that follow build on this initial description.

 {{< /details >}}

 ##

-{{< details "2 - Intro to Library Research & Winter Conferences" >}}
+{{< details "2 - Library Research, Cultural Studies, & Winter Conferences" >}}
 #

-This week we will gain an overview on library research and learn some basic skills for querying catalogs and databases.
-We will also meet together for our winter conferences.
+This week we will continue our overview of library research, learning some basic skills for querying catalogs and databases.
+We will also learn about a form of analysis known as `cultural studies` (much of our course and its readings are inspired by this breed of criticism).
+Finally, we meet together for our winter conferences.
 In the winter conference you will sit down with me and the teaching assistant to examine your performance during the fall term.
 The main topic of conversation will be your responses to the [end-of-term reflective assignment](/courses/writing-2/quarterly-review/) you completed last fall.
-We will also think ahead to things you would like to work on during the winter term.
+We will also think ahead to specific things you would like to work on during the winter term.

 {{< hint note >}}